Nikhil-K-Singh/DocumentScanner/README.md

 ### Future Improvements

- - Saving image of the detected document.
 - Converting the image in pdf format.
  - Adding OCR and text extraction from the scanned copy.